brucefan1983/GPUMD/developers/readme.md

 * `main_nep`: Starting point for neuroevolution potential (NEP) training.

-* `main_gpumd`: Starting point for the `gpumd` executale.
+* `main_gpumd`: Starting point for the `gpumd` executable.
 It contains the following modules:
-  * `model`: The model dealing with the model system in the simulation.
+  * `model`: The module dealing with the model system in the simulation.
 This module is used by all the other modules under `main_gpumd`.
-  * `force`: The module contaning all the potentials.
+  * `force`: The module containing all the potentials.
   * `integrate`: The module containing all the integrators/ensembles.
   * `measure`: The module doing most of the on-the-fly calculations of the physical properties.
   * `phonon`: The module for doing phonon calculations.